Green Roofs help in many ways to sustain an efficient and diverse ecosystem.

 Intensive Green Roofs Intensive green roofs are intended to replicate what can typically be found at ground level in the natural landscape, and in green spaces such as parks or cultivated gardens.

-Intensive green roofs involve intense landscaping and are suited to roofs with a highly visible presence or public access, and commonly referred as a ‘roof garden’.
+These Eco-Friendly roofs involve intense landscaping and are suited to roofs with a highly visible presence or public access, and commonly referred as a ‘roof garden’.

 Choices include shrubs, native forbs and grasses, larger perennials, tropical, non-native vegetation.